adammertel/Leaflet.TilesExtentManager/README.md

 ### How to use:

-* load src/leaflet-tilesextentcontrol.js
+* load src/leaflet-tilesextentmanager.js
 * create a new TilesGroup config array (see TilesGroup Config section )
-* call method `createTilesExtentControlGroup(<TilesGroup Config>)` on map and pass your TilesGroup array
+* call method `createTilesExtentManagerGroup(<TilesGroup Config>)` on map and pass your TilesGroup array

 ### TilesGroup Config: